RoopeMaatta/Bikeapp2024/README.md

 _______________________________________________________________________

 # Instructions for running the project on your local coputer
-1. Install Docker Desktop on your computer (https://docs.docker.com/desktop/), or inside vsCode
+1. You need to have a functional docker environment running on your computer, including docker compose.
+1.1 If you do not have a working docker environment you can use for example rancher desktop
 2. Clone this repository
-3. On command line under this folder run:
+3. In a terminal with this repository as the working directory run:

 ```
 docker compose up --build --renew-anon-volumes
 ```
 (This may take a few minutes)
-4. Open the aplication running on port 5173
+4. Check in your terminal that the compose has finished
+5. Open your browser to http://localhost: 5173

 _______________________________________________________________________